Our Services

 Helpful Resources

-There are several factors to consider: left eye twitching is usually harmless and most often due to eye strain, fatigue, stress, caffeine, or dry eyes, and it often improves with better sleep, regular screen breaks using the 20-20-20 rule, cutting back stimulants, and using lubricating eye drops.
+Left eye twitching is usually harmless, most often caused by eye strain, fatigue, stress, caffeine, or dry eyes.
+It typically improves with better sleep, regular screen breaks using the 20-20-20 rule, reducing stimulants, and using lubricating eye drops.

-Seek care if it lasts more than 2 to 3 weeks, spreads beyond the eyelid or fully shuts the eye, or comes with facial drooping, slurred speech, double vision, or other neurological changes; key clues, red flags, and the exact next steps are explained below.
+However, seek medical care if the twitching lasts more than 2 to 3 weeks, spreads beyond the eyelid, fully closes the eye, or occurs with facial drooping, slurred speech, double vision, or other neurological symptoms.

 Left eye twitching is a common and usually harmless problem.
 It can feel like a flutter, pulse, or small spasm in the lower or upper eyelid.
 Sometimes it lasts a few minutes.
 Other times, it may come and go for days or even weeks.